-GDG Tampa Bay, GDG Central Florida, and GDG Space Coast are chapters of the larger Google Developer community, as such we follow and enforce the GOOGLE DEVELOPER COMMUNITY GUIDELINES.
+GDG Central Florida is a chapter of the larger Google Developer community, as such we follow and enforce the GOOGLE DEVELOPER COMMUNITY GUIDELINES.
 We, the group organizers and/or event organizers, reserve the right to take any action that we see fit against any person or persons that are found to be in breach of these guidelines including; issuing a warning (verbal or written), asking the offending person or persons to leave the event, or expulsion from the group.

 Don’t be a Jerk

 DevFest Florida prides itself on being an open, respectful, and inclusive event.
 That means jerky behavior isn’t allowed.

 Because we know that it’s not obvious to everyone, here’s a reminder of things we don’t allow: